 Peterson co-founded Fences for Fido, an all-volunteer non-profit that reaches out to families with dogs living outdoors on chains.
 The group provides a free fence, spay/neuter, and a new dog house for each dog.

-Peterson lives in Portland with her four-legged canine best friends Keely and Rollie.
+Peterson lives in Portland with her two canine best friends, Keely and Rollie.

 Journalists seeking interviews with HSUS experts, please see our directory of media contacts.